September 28, 2014, Israel

 For beginners with no martial arts background I will show them my preferred endings.
 But even here personality differences must be taken into account.
 Some people will never be able to do an eye gouge, each one of us must find our own preferred methods.

 But there are other factors to consider.
-I call this ACP: Ability, Circumstances and Purpose.
+I call this APC: Ability, Purpose, Circumstances.